 The sport of archery, its history, and how it has left its mark on the modern world.

 Toussaint is All Saints' Day in France and has customs and traditions of its own.

 If you collect vintage postcards, you may like to know roughly how old the card is.
-It isn't always easy to establish its age.
-Most cards have some clues you can follow.
+It isn't always easy to establish its age, but most cards have some clues you can follow.

 Some ideas on how to source images for creating postcards to sell online